Online Campus - Application Review Process

 The Davidson Academy’s online campus application and assessment fee is $100 for out-of-state applicants and free for Nevada residents.
 Once your application is complete, you will be provided with the application and assessment fee payment form link.

 Step 2: Application Review Process

-Applications submitted by the first of the month will go through an initial review by a team of education professionals to determine if an assessment will be offered, if more information is needed, or if the Academy is not a good academic fit for the student at that time.
+Applications will go through an initial review by a team of education professionals to determine if an assessment will be offered, if more information is needed, or if the Academy is not a good academic fit for the student at that time.

 The Davidson Academy public website will be updated to reflect any changes in the application review process, and those who have submitted complete or partial application materials will be notified directly of any changes.

 Step 3: Academic Readiness Assessment

 An academic readiness assessment is an exceptionally important part of the application process.
 Students who meet or exceed the published Qualification Criteria will complete assessment activities online through our learning management system, Blackboard.
 Students will also participate in scheduled live discussions and lessons with instructors and other applicants during the testing window.
 Students meet with an Academy staff member for a 10-15-minute conversation about their goals and interests.
 Parents also meet with an Academy staff member for a 30-minute, casual conversation about the type of educational experiences they are seeking for the applicant and to ask questions in a one-on-one setting.
 These conversations and the live discussions will be held in Zoom (web-conferencing software).